MinhTamNT/Compile_outline_FE/README.md

   - Add and delete comments on specifications.
   - View comments from other students to facilitate discussion and feedback.
-  - Classify all the comments such as : positive ,negative,netural
+  - Classify all the comments such as : positive,negative,neutral

 - **Rating System**:
   - Rate specifications based on personal experiences and opinions.
   - View average ratings for each specification.
 - **Admin site**:

-  - Will be the stats all the specification was submitted following month and quarter
+  - Will be the stats all the specification was submitted the following month and quarter
   - And stats all the comments depending on the classify

 ## Tech Stack